CST1229/bo_dies.gif/README.md

 4. Click "Add Game" and select Super Bo Noise's .exe
 5. Click "Install Aurie"
 6. Click "Add Mods" and select the `bo_fucking_dies.gif.dll` you downloaded
-7. Click "Play Game" and hope it doesn't crash
+7. Click "Play Game" and hope it doesn't crash or not load

 # Compiling